simgrid/remote-simgrid/README.md

 If you are interested, please drop us a line on the simgrid-user@lists.gforge.inria.fr mailing list.

-SimGrid is released under LGPL while Remote SimGrid is released under the GNU Affero License.
-Please see the source packages for more information.
+SimGrid is released under LGPL-2.1 and Remote SimGrid is released under LGPL-3.0.

 ## Installing Remote SimGrid manually